 Here are the three sharing workflows that we’ll discuss:

-1: Share a story internally for multiple people to edit within an organization
+1: Share a story internally for multiple people to edit and/or publish a story within an organization

 - Write a section(s) of a story then hand off to someone else to write theirs (students, co-workers)